Skip to content

 Milldown — common questions

-Milldown is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 605m of ascent and takes most walkers 4-6 hours.
+On the OutdoorSCOT scale, Milldown comes in at 3/5 — moderately challenging.
+Expect roughly 14km and 605m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: A short cropped sward over granite slabs makes for excellent walking on the ridge itself.

-Standard parking is at NX512833 near Glasgow.
+Standard parking is at NX512833.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Milldown are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.